cab-1729/Pandoc-Themes/README.md

 # Pandoc-Themes
-General purpose themes for converting markdown to pdf using pandoc
+General purpose themes for converting markdown to pdf using pandoc.

+Examples for each theme stored in the _examples_ directory.

 ## Usage
 Symlink or copy the template files to your /usr/share/pandoc/data/templates/